-- (14) All other compensation for Mr. Thompson for 2014 consists of: \$34,990 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2014; \$5,132 in employer-paid health insurance premiums; \$6,000 for a personal vehicle lease; \$5,943 for personal use of the Company's recreational equipment; and \$1,418 in discretionary matching contributions under the SkyWest 401(k) Plan. - (15) All other compensation for Mr. Vais for 2016 consists of: \$50,601 of employer credits under the ExpressJet Deferred Compensation Plan attributable to compensation earned for 2016; \$4,840 in employer-paid health insurance premiums; and \$14,400 for a personal vehicle lease. - (16) All other compensation for Mr. Vais for 2015 consists of: \$42,972 of employer credits under the ExpressJet Deferred Compensation Plan attributable to compensation earned for 2015; \$4,840 in employer-paid health insurance premiums; and \$3,600 for a personal vehicle lease.
+- employer-paid health insurance premiums, a personal vehicle lease, personal use of the Company's recreational equipment, and discretionary matching contributions under the SkyWest 401(k) Plan. - (5) All other compensation for Mr. Simmons for 2017 included \$119,182 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2017.
+The remaining other compensation relates to employer-paid health insurance premiums, a personal vehicle lease, personal use of the Company's recreational equipment, and discretionary matching contributions under the SkyWest 401(k) Plan. - (6) All other compensation for Mr. Steel for 2017 included \$110,411 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2017.
+The remaining other compensation relates to employer-paid health insurance premiums, a personal vehicle lease, personal use of the Company's recreational equipment, and discretionary matching contributions under the SkyWest 401(k) Plan. - (7) All other compensation for Mr. Thompson for 2017 included \$82,134 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2017.
+The remaining other compensation relates to employer-paid health insurance premiums, a personal vehicle lease, personal use of the Company's recreational equipment, and discretionary matching contributions under the SkyWest 401(k) Plan. - (8) All other compensation for Mr. Vais for 2017 included \$92,248 of employer credits under the SkyWest Deferred Compensation Plan attributable to compensation earned for 2017.
+The remaining other compensation relates to employer-paid health insurance premiums and a personal vehicle lease.

-Grants of Plan-Based Awards For 2016
+Grants of Plan-Based Awards For 2017

-The following table provides information about non-equity based and equity-based plan awards granted to the Named Executives for the year ended December 31, 2016:
+The following table provides information about non-equity based and equity-based plan awards granted to the Named Executives for the year ended December 31, 2017: